Montauk, New York: Tourism

-Montauk is considered a beach resort, using its position at the tip of Long Island to promote itself as “The End" or "The Last Resort", and has become one of the busiest tourist locations in East Hampton.
+Montauk is considered a beach resort, using its position at the tip of Long Island to promote itself as "The End" or "The Last Resort", and has become one of East Hampton's busiest tourist locations.
 It has many restaurants, bed and breakfasts, and hotels, and is a popular vacation spot in the warm months.
 Such accommodations are rarer elsewhere in the Hamptons.
-Many Montauk hotels are only open from April to November, some for shorter time periods, and a few year-round, including Gurney's Inn.
+Many Montauk hotels are open only from April to November, some for shorter periods, and a few year-round, including Gurney's Inn.

-The Montauk station on the Long Island Rail Road provides train service along the Montauk Branch to other parts of Long Island and to New York City, and Hampton Jitney provides bus service to Manhattan.
-Suffolk Transit's 10C and seasonally operated S94 bus routes serve the village.
-The 10C connects the village with East Hampton and the Amagansett, East Hampton and Montauk Long Island Rail Road stations on the Montauk Branch, and the seasonally operated S94 connects the village with the Montauk Point Light.
-Small planes can fly into the Montauk Airport.

 Lake Montauk, a small bay on the north side of town, is home to a US Coast Guard station and a small fishing fleet, both commercial and recreational.

 In 2007, Newsday listed 47 businesses in the category of "Hotel" in Montauk.
 They represented 2,030 rooms.

 Montauk is a favored destination for weekend partiers who, as of 2015, had exceeded the local inhabitants' tolerance for noise and disruption.

+Transport

+The Montauk Station on the Long Island Rail Road provides train service along the Montauk Branch to other parts of Long Island and to New York City, and Hampton Jitney provides bus service to Manhattan.
+Suffolk County Transit does not operate any fixed-route bus service to Montauk, though the town is part of the East Hampton on-demand zone, which extends as far west as the East Hampton station, the eastern terminus of route 92.
+On-demand bus service operates 7 days a week between 6 AM and 8 PM, including holidays.
+Small planes can fly into the Montauk Airport.